kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

      for the receivers

-*The observer requests that an observation must correspond to a velocity or doppler shift (see list below) and a reference system.
+*The observer requests that an observation must correspond to a velocity or Doppler shift (see list below) and a reference system.
 Only then topocentric frequencies for the receivers can be calculated.*